Mac-Jackson/FSNP-Project/README.md

 </p>

-<h1>Successful Completion of the Full Stack Network Associate Program</h1>
+<h1>Successful Completion of the Full Stack Network Program</h1>
-This tutorial highlights my skills and ability to meet the networking needs of a modern-day enterprise.<br />
+This tutorial tests my understanding of an Enterprise-grade network's deployment, configuration, and troubleshooting.<br />